 It's a combo of spicy, sweet, and refreshing.
 This is totally different than your typical, tomato-based gazpacho.
 So if you think you don't like gazpacho because you've only had tomato gazpacho, you should really try this one!
 It'll totally change your mind!

-Made up of primarily fruits and vegetables, this gazpacho is very nourishing.
-Fruits and veggies are packed with phytochemicals and antioxidants, so they promote skin, heart, and brain health, fight cancer, boost immune system, and more.
+Made up of primarily fruits and vegetables, this pineapple cucumber gazpacho is very nourishing.
+Fruits and veggies are packed with phytochemicals and antioxidants, so they promote skin, heart, and brain health, fight cancer, aid the immune system, and more.

 Cucumbers promote hydration since over 90% of them are water, and they are high in Vitamin K which is important for bone health.